1980s in Bangladesh: Ershad administration

-Administrative Division
+Administrative division

-In 1980, Bangladesh was administratively divided into 4 divisions, namely Dhaka, Chittagong, Khulna and Rajshahi which were further subdivided into a total of 18 districts (See List of districts of Bangladesh).
+In 1980, Bangladesh was administratively divided into 4 divisions, namely Dhaka, Chittagong, Khulna, and Rajshahi, which were further subdivided into a total of 18 districts (See List of districts of Bangladesh).
 On 23 December 1982 the Local Government (Thana Parishad and Thana Administration Reorganisation) Ordinance was promulgated to introduce major changes with respect to the system of local government at the thana level.
 Under the reorganised set-up, thana was designated as the focal point of administration.
 In 1983, the Local Government Ordinance of 1982 was amended to re-designate and upgrade the existing thanas as upazilas (sub-districts).
 Furthermore, during 1983–84, 46 new districts were created by upgrading them from thanas or upazilas.
 By the end of the decade the number of districts stood at 64.

 Demographics

-Based on World Development Indicators published by the World Bank the population of Bangladesh grew from 79 million at the beginning of the decade to 104 million by the end.
+Based on World Development Indicators published by the World Bank, the population of Bangladesh grew from 79 million at the beginning of the decade to 104 million by the end.
 This signifies an annual population growth rate of 2.7%.
 Population density increased from 609 to 796 per km^{2}.

 The urban population was 14.9% of the total at the beginning, which ended up at 19.3%.
 Dhaka, the largest city, with a population of 3.3 million accounted for 27.0% of the total urban population by 1989.
-United Nations World Population Prospects show that the population growth rate was in decreasing trend (from 2.8% per annum to 2.6%), primarily due to reduction in fertility rate (births per woman) from 6.4 to 4.7.
-Life expectance at birth increased from 53.5 years to 57.8 years with Child (0-5) mortality reducing from 199 per 1,000 births to 150.
+United Nations World Population Prospects show that the population growth rate was on a decreasing trend (from 2.8% per annum to 2.6%), primarily due to reduction in fertility rate (births per woman) from 6.4 to 4.7.
+Life expectance at birth increased from 53.5 years to 57.8 years with Child (0–5) mortality reducing from 199 per 1,000 births to 150.
 Age dependency ratio (% of working-age population) changed from 91.9% to 84.7% by the end of the decade.

 Climate

-Temperature and Precipitation
+Temperature and precipitation

 Compared to prior decade the average annual temperature increased by about 0.3 degree Celsius with most notable increases for the months of December and June.
 Average rainfall increased for April, May and July leading to overall average annual rainfall increase by about 131mm.